RivinwinAlt/KF2-SentryRedux/ROADMAP.md

 ### Goal 3: Source turret models and animations / recieve permission to use old ones
 - ~~Step 1: Get original assets used in TF2 Sentry mod~~
-- Step 2A: Get permission from Marco to work off of them
+- ~~Step 2A: Get permission from Marco/Slav to work off of them~~
-- Step 2B: Replace assets with newly sourced ones.
+- Step 2B: Replace assets with newly sourced ones
 - Step 3: Create a TF2 wrench and animations